No one can do it for us, but we can’t do it alone.

 It’s not what’s wrong with you, it’s what’s happened to you.

-Sarah’s life experiences and background allows her to relate to individuals from many walks of life.
-Like many therapists, she has been active in healing her own history of personal and inherited trauma through a variety of approaches.
-She has been a client of traditional psychoanalytic psychotherapy, talk therapy, Somatic Experiencing®, EMDR, touch work, attachment-focused work, EFT (tapping), energy healing, equine-assisted therapy, and pelvic floor physiotherapy.
+Like many therapists, Sarah has been active in healing her own history of personal and inherited trauma through a variety of approaches.
+She has been a client of traditional psychoanalytic psychotherapy, talk therapy, Somatic Experiencing®, EMDR, touch work, attachment-focused work, parts work, pre- and peri-natal trauma imprint therapy, Deep Brain Reorienting, EFT (tapping), energy healing, equine-assisted psychotherapy, Body Memory Recall, and pelvic floor physiotherapy.

-Her compassion for her clients’ needs, experiences and the things they’ve had to carry comes as a result of her own recovery work.
-Navigating intergenerational patterns, as well as relationships with individuals with personality disordered traits and fragmentation, has given her a deep respect for the complexity that comes from healing from developmental trauma and shame.
+Her compassion for her clients’ needs, experiences and the things they’ve had to carry comes as a result of her own healing work.
+Navigating intergenerational patterns, early developmental imprints, as well as relationships with individuals with personality disordered traits, fragmentation, and avoidant and disorganized attachment styles, has given her a deep respect for the complexity that comes from healing from trauma and shame.

 She has also experienced various other forms of adversity, including bullying, car accidents, surgeries, a fall from a horse, pain patterns, medical issues, harassment, sexual assault, grief and loss, and body dysmorphia symptoms.
 As a result of her ancestors’ experiences, she has an appreciation for the impact of military service, disability, alcoholism, poverty, infant loss, parental loss in childhood, pregnancy and birth-related complications, foster care, and colonial trauma.